 The money will reflect in your account balance and can be converted into other currencies from there, if required.
 There is currently no limit to how much you can receive via your Wise account, unless it is USD.
 Wise does not accept cash or cheque payments.

 Different fees apply when withdrawing or sending money from your Wise balances, depending on the currency and country in question.
-Further information about these costs can be found here.

 The Wise mobile app can be downloaded for free on iOS or Android.
 According to reviews, the app is easy to navigate and intuitively designed.
 With 4.1 out of 5 stars from over 111,230 reviews on Google Play Store and 4.8 stars with more than 38,500 reviews on App Store, it seems a large majority of Wise customers opt to access their services via this money transfer app.